iamshadmirza/BlogsByShad/blogs/class-vs-functions/class-vs-functions.md

 }
 ```
 Why is this an impure function?
 Simply because it uses a global object *PI* that was not passed as a parameter to the function.
-Hence, here the output of the function is not dependent on the input served.
+Hence, here the output of the function is not dependent on the input served (only).
->PI is an external variable whose value can change which will give different output upon passing same input.
+>PI is an external variable whose value can change which will give different output upon passing the same input.

 If PI = 50, radius = 10 then output is 500.
 Take the same radius = 10 but now PI = 40 then output is 400.